jdrusso/docker_westpa/readme.md

 ## Using prebuilt images from Dockerhub

 You should be able to pull and run this image without doing anything locally, as the true test of this.
-To do that, run
+To do that, simply run

     docker run -p 8888:8888 jdrusso/westpa:westpa_nacl_jupyter

 and click on one of the links in the output.

+Open the Jupyter notebook, and execute the first few cells to run a simulation of NaCl association.

 ## Running a WESTPA simulation from the command-line